Date: August 30th, 2016

 See a list of their many good deeds here.

-They also organize something called the Rock Project, where influential climbers teach other climbers how to responsibly and safely go from climbing in a gym setting to climbing outdoors.
+They also organize something called the Rock Project (link no longer available), where influential climbers teach other climbers how to responsibly and safely go from climbing in a gym setting to climbing outdoors.

 This is mostly what I wanted to talk to them about, since there’s a growing influx of new climbers all over the world, some of whom are doing unsafe and/or unsavory things at the cliffs.